55UP130 60Hz Smart LED TV

-And to help make the switch much easier, Roku offers one of the best and most user friendly media streaming devices currently available.
-TCL has partnered with Roku and has built their smart TV interface directly in to their current line of 4K UHD TVs – no additional box required.
+And to help make the switch much easier, Roku offers one of the best and most user-friendly media streaming devices currently available.
+TCL has partnered with Roku and has built its smart TV interface directly into their current line of 4K UHD TVs – no additional box required.

 The 55″ 55UP130 is the model I used for this review.
 However, I’d like to point out that this review applies to all of the models listed above since they all have identical specs, and according to the manufacturer should provide very similar picture quality.

-The only differences are with the remotes – the UP130 models come with the “enhanced” remote control (more on this later), while the other models have a basic remote.
+The only difference is with the remotes – the UP130 models come with the “enhanced” remote control (more on this later), while the other models have a basic remote.
 There are some slight differences in styling as well.

-The overall design and aesthetics make this set appear more expensive than its budget price suggest.
-The TV’s very slim glossy black bezel is accented by silver trim pieces located on either side of the display screen, in addition to the silver colored curved feet which give the UP130 a very classy look that rivals much more expensive brands.
+The overall design and aesthetics make this set appear more expensive than its budget price suggests.
+The TV’s very slim glossy black bezel is accented by silver trim pieces located on either side of the display screen, in addition to the silver-colored curved feet which give the UP130 a very classy look that rivals much more expensive brands.